Re-envisioning risk biomarkers in acute myeloid leukemia (AML) at single-cell level

 The focus will be on the 60% of patients regarded as having a favorable prognosis, who nevertheless in 40% of cases will relapse with an extremely dismal outcome.
 Currently, successful strategies to identify novel frontline key markers to refine risk are not available.

 reMARK-AML takes on the challenge of changing prognostic risk parameters, aiming to re-envision the marker at the single-cell level.
-A first strategy has been designed and will be tested for proof-of-concept in patients in a prospective non-interventional study.
+A first strategy has been designed and will be tested for proof-of-concept in patients through a prospective non-interventional study.

 Collaboration and Development